ToNi3141/Rasterix/README.md

 ## Run Warcraft 3
 Only classic Warcraft 3 will work.
 Reforged does not.
 - Prepare Warcraft 3.
 Set the resolution to something like 800x600 or below and set the texture quality to low (currently the Renderer supports only textures with a maximum size of 256x256).
-- Rename `wgl.dll` into `OpenGL32.dll` and copy it together with the 32bit version of the `FTD3XX.dll` in the root directory of your Warcraft 3 installation.
+- Copy the `OpenGL32.dll` together with the 32bit version of the `FTD3XX.dll` in the root directory of your Warcraft 3 installation.
 - Add a shortcut to the `Frozen Throne.exe` or `Warcraft III.exe` on your desktop.
 Edit the shortcut and write `-opengl` after the path of the exe (`"C:\path\to\warcraft3\Frozen Throne.exe" -opengl`) to start Warcraft 3 in OpenGL mode.
 - Open Warcraft 3 via the shortcut.
 You should now see the menu on the screen connected to the FPGA.